 Try and find your flatmates pre-move in day

 Lots of universities have Facebook group pages specially for accommodation.
-If you write a post of this page saying the building and flat number, you are staying in then hopefully your flatmates will be doing the same thing.
+If you write a post on this page saying the building and flat number, you are staying in then hopefully your flatmates will be doing the same thing.
 I managed to find 4 out of 5 of my flatmates this way before I even moved in.
 We started a group chat and got to know each other a little bit.
 We organised who was taking the toaster and who could bring the kettle.
 Go through the university checklist and mark off anything that you can buy as a flat.

-This relaxed my nerves a lot as I knew the people, I was going to be living with for the next year.
+This relaxed my nerves a lot as I knew the people I was going to be living with for the next year.

 Leave early in the day

 If you leave pretty much as soon as you are ready to go it means you aren’t waiting around all day with the nerves stewing.

 Packing strategically can help when you are trying to unpack things neatly.
 So, I recommended trying to use storage boxes when packing.
 This means you can then slot these under the bed and use them when you are there.

 Following a university checklist is super important when you are first moving into your new place!
 So follow this step by step to make sure you don’t miss anything out!

 Start studying more productively with Jamworks today – Click here to get started.